keozx/CleanRx/docs/ui_patterns/index.md

 ### Prism *DelegateCommand*

-DelegateCommand is a better Command implementation because allows observing a boolean for CanExecute, but other than that, feels like a half-baked implementation of ICommand, not really intended in my opinion for use in enterprise apps.
+DelegateCommand is a better Command implementation because allows observing a boolean or several booleans to execute the function you pass to CanExecute, but other than that, feels like a half-baked implementation of ICommand, not really intended for other advanced scenarios.
 [Prism Docs](https://prismlibrary.com/docs/commanding.html)

 ### AsyncAwaitBestPractices *AsyncCommand*